Sustainability Focus Areas

 WHY IT’S IMPORTANT: Alignment allows us to effectively execute our strategies and engage/develop employees.

-our new Long-Term Incentive Plan with three-year performance targets was implemented in 2022 to further align the interests of public shareholders and Toromont’s business leaders
+or Long-Term Incentive Plan was created in 2022 with three-year performance targets to further align the interests of public shareholders and Toromont’s business leaders

 FOCUS AREA: Code of Conduct